Staff training, development and mentoring

 - Security and cash: employees must be trained to use security equipment and understand cash management procedures.
 Staff should also be trained to be prepared in the event of an attempted robbery.
 Read the Cash in transit code of practice 2011 (PDF, 762KB).

-- Liquor and gaming:
+- Liquor and gaming: you or your staff may need:

 Developing employees through mentoring, coaching and shadowing